Comedy Albums

 Comedy Albums is a Billboard chart that lists the "top-selling spoken word and musical comedy albums" each week, as ranked by sales data compiled by Nielsen SoundScan.
-The chart debuted as Top Comedy Albums in October 2004 (simultaneously with Top Rap Albums chart) when it was published for the first time exclusively in Billboard's websites.
+The chart debuted as Top Comedy Albums in October 2004 when it was published for the first time exclusively in Billboard's websites.
 The first number-one album on the Top Comedy Albums chart was Lord, I Apologize by Larry the Cable Guy.
-The most recent number-one is Inside: The Songs, by Bo Burnham.
-As of issue dated March 4, 2023, it has topped the chart for 87 weeks, debuting at #1 on June 19, 2021.
+As of November 2023, the longest leading number-one album on the chart is Inside (The Songs) by Bo Burnham.

-Its Billboard Year-End chart has been active since 2006.
+Its Billboard Year-End chart has been archived for public viewing back to 2006, with 15 entries for each year.

-On May 16, 2014, Billboard published "Top 20 Best Selling Comedy Albums".
+On May 16, 2014, Billboard published "Top 20 Best Selling Comedy Albums", featuring albums from as far back as 1991, the start of the Nielsen SoundScan era.